torstenknoefel/BuildGetHub/README.md

 ## How does it work?
 It’s simple.
-You can define the following environment variables:
+You HAVE to define the following environment variables:

 ```
 REPO_URL:  Url of the GitHub repository  - no default - REQUIRED !!